prittt/GRAPHGEN/README.md

 ### Windows
 * Compiler: Visual Studio 2017 or later.

-No further requirements. yaml-cpp and graphviz are distributed (as submodule and executable respectively) with Graphgen.
+No further requirements. yaml-cpp and graphviz are distributed (as submodule and executable respectively) with GRAPHGEN.

 ### Linux
 * Compiler: GCC 9.x or later (for full std::filesystem support).